-If your member/s are experiencing a problem at work or simply need some information, the SoR wants to help them as quickly as effectively possible.
+If your member/s are experiencing a problem at work or simply need some information, The SoR wants to help them as quickly and as effectively as possible.

 Do you have a problem at work or do you just need information?